appnexus/logistic-regression-L1/README.md

 The lambda grid will control how you iterate through the L1 penalty/constraint.
 Note that the step sizes should be small, as this algorithm utilizes a second-order Taylor approximation.

+If you plot the coefficients against the sum of coefficients in each iteration, the result will be something like this:
+![Logistic Path] (./images/logit_path.png)

+The most important features will appear in the most constrained iterations.